-- People in poverty have the means to care for themselves and their families
+- All people have the means to care for themselves and their families

-- Vulnerable people are cared for with love and respect and able to lead healthy and fulfilling lives
+- Vulnerable people are supported to lead healthy and fulfilling lives

-- Women are treated with respect and given the same opportunities as men
+- Women are given equal respect and opportunities as men

 We do this by supporting projects that:

 - Improve access to education, healthcare and safe water by developing local community infrastructure

 - Increase household food, health and income security by supporting livelihood development

 - Bringing sustainable, transformative change to communities (not emergency aid)